What Are the Symptoms of Heavy Metal Toxicity?

 Is chelation therapy effective for improving blood circulation?

-Chelation therapy may support circulation by reducing calcification in arteries and improving blood flow, particularly in peripheral arterial disease.
-Functional medicine considers it part of a broader circulatory health strategy, emphasizing anti-inflammatory nutrition, physical activity, and stress management to enhance cardiovascular benefits holistically.
+Chelation therapy may support circulation by reducing arterial calcification and improving blood flow, particularly in peripheral artery disease.
+It is often used as part of a comprehensive cardiovascular approach that includes diet, exercise, and lifestyle changes.

 Can chelation therapy help with diabetes or diabetic complications?